golib/goenv/README.md

 When you execute a shim, goenv determines which Ruby version to use by reading it from the following sources, in this order:

-1. The `RBENV_VERSION` environment variable, if specified.
+1. The `GOENV_VERSION` environment variable, if specified.
 You can use the [`goenv shell`](#goenv-shell) command to set this environment variable in your current shell session.